How to spot fake, fraudulent, spoof, or phishing emails

 You may receive an email falsely claiming to be from PayPal.
 Sending fake emails is called "phishing" because the sender is "fishing" for your personal information.
 The goal is to trick you in to giving up your personal, financial, or account information.
 Phishing emails may ask you to visit a fake or "spoof" website, or call a fake customer service number.
-Phishing emails can also contain attachments that install malicious software on your computer when opened.
+These emails can also contain attachments that install malicious software on your computer when opened.

 Keep in mind that receiving a fake email doesn't mean your account has been compromised.
 If you think an email is fake, don't open it.
 Don't reply to the email, click any links, or download any attachments.
 If you clicked on any links are or unsure, log in to your PayPal account and check your recent activity to make sure everything looks right.